|

 - insert disk

-- To put a CD, DVD, floppy disk, or Zip disk into its drive.
+- To put a CD, DVD, floppy disk, Zip disk into its drive.
 Also used sometimes for

 connecting a USB drive to its connector.